ERA Green Hydrogen Fellowships for international PhD students • DAAD

 Who can apply?

-PhD students in the field of Green Hydrogen (GH2) from universities in the extended European Research Area (ERA) who want to be an active part in one of the four working groups after the end of the fellowship.
+PhD students in the field of Green Hydrogen (GH2) from universities in the extended European Research Area (ERA)* who want to actively participate in one of the four working groups, also after the end of the fellowship.

 *Applicants from the following countries are eligible to apply for a fellowship: EU member states, Albania, Armenia, Bosnia and Herzegovina, Faroe Islands, Georgia, Israel, Kosovo, Morocco, Republic of Moldova, Montenegro, Northern Macedonia, Norway, Serbia, Switzerland, Türkiye, Tunisia, Ukraine, United Kingdom.

 - a research project or continuing academic training at a state or state-recognised institution of higher education in Germany or a non-university research institute, which is being carried out in agreement with a supervisor in Germany or